Looking to get certified as a Carpet-Flooring Inspector? Check out the details on this page: Get Certified

 You found the perfect house.
-It looks clean, well maintained, and it’s just what you were looking for.
-But before you move in, you should know if the carpet is contaminated pet urine, mold, or moisture.
+It looks clean, and well maintained, and it’s just what you were looking for.
+But before you move in, you should know if the carpet is contaminated with pet urine, mold, or moisture.
 If you’re purchasing a previously owned home, don’t take any chances with your family’s health— hire a Certified Carpet inspector to identify potential carpet problems.

 Not all urine will show up as a visible stain, since the carpet may have been spot cleaned or professionally cleaned.
 Urine provides an environment for mold to grow and bacteria to flourish.

 You may think the carpet looked fine when you visited the house, but did you know that odors can be cleverly disguised with air fresheners, potpourri, baking cookies, or burning candles?
-Professional or DIY Carpet Cleaning may remove some of the odor and topical discolorations, but won’t remove pet urine from the carpet’s backing, pad, and the subfloor.
+Professional or DIY Carpet Cleaning may remove some of the odor and topical discolorations, but won’t remove pet urine from the carpet’s backing, pad, and subfloor.

 Since carpet and flooring inspections are a specialty field, a home inspector will only include obvious problems like large stains, holes, or tears in their report.
 The only way a prospective home buyer will know if the carpet in the house they’re buying or renting is safe for their babies and young children to lay and play on is by having the carpet inspected by a professional Certified Carpet Inspector.

 - Pet urine

 - Dampness, wet areas, mold

 Ricky Bunker 843-222-1029